 Consequently, overweighting utilities in one’s portfolio may offer a diversification benefit, reducing overall portfolio volatility and risk.
 For the period 1999 through July 2020, adding a 10% tilt to Utilities did precisely that compared to the total stock market, resulting in higher general and risk-adjusted returns with lower volatility and smaller drawdowns.

-> Utilities may even be preferable to REITs and Commodities.
-Utility operating costs are passed to the ratepayer, using utilities over REITs lets you avoid the idiosyncratic risks associated with real estate markets.
-Moreover, of all sectors, Utilities are the least explained by the known equity factors that explain the differences in returns between diversified portfolios.
+Utilities may even be preferable to REITs and Commodities.
+Utility operating costs are passed to the ratepayer, and using utilities over REITs lets you avoid the idiosyncratic risks associated with real estate markets.
+Moreover, of all sectors, Utilities are the least explained by the known equity risk factors that explain the differences in returns between diversified portfolios.
 I explored this concept further here.

-> Let’s look at the best Utilities ETFs.
+Let’s look at the best Utilities ETFs.

 Below are the 3 best Utilities ETFs: